 Irish Gardens – Prehistoric, Historic, and Modern

-Inspiring armchair garden travel to the glorious Emerald Isle.
-From a Neolithic farm site on the scenic west coast to Victorian garden estates and the contemporary creations of siblings Jimi and June Blake, enjoy an eyeful of ideas with a side order of history in this brand new presentation.
+Enjoy an eyeful of ideas with a side order of history in this inspiring armchair garden visit to the glorious Emerald Isle.
+From a Neolithic farm site on the scenic west coast to Victorian garden estates and the contemporary creations of siblings Jimi and June Blake, you’ll soon want to put Ireland on your bucket list.

 “Thanks again for your talk.
 I was blown away by your photos and the places you had visited!”